Skip to main content

 • To fulfill any other purpose for which you provide it.

-• To market our products and services to you, as well as those of our partners, including, but not limited to, contacting you about new product lines, product updates, details of current and future projects, and quality and technical issues.
+• In accordance with applicable law, to market and advertise our products and services to you, as well as those of our partners, including, but not limited to, contacting you about new product lines, product updates, details of current and future projects, and quality and technical issues.

 • To operate, maintain, and provide to you the features and functionality of the Services.